MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/0-Setup/0-LAB-SETUP.md

 - An Azure subscription.
 - Visual Studio Code.
 - The Microsoft Teams client (for work or school).
 - Teams Toolkit Visual Studio Code Extension:  Version 5.0.0 or higher.
+(Instructions are in Lab 1)
 - Node.js.
 Supported versions: 16, 18.

 ## Install prerequisite software